596acres/django-livinglots-usercontent/README.rst

 django-livinglots-usercontent
 ==============

-A set of apps for generically storing user content on other models.
+A set of Django apps for generically storing user content on other models.

 License